V.F. Corporation research snapshot

 Industry trend

-The apparel and footwear industry is being reshaped by the athleisure trend, DTC shift, and sustainability pressure.
-Outdoor brands like The North Face benefit from the gorpcore trend.
-Vans faces structural headwinds as skate culture has less influence on mainstream footwear fashion.
+Apparel and footwear are being reshaped by athleisure, DTC, and sustainability pressure.
+Outdoor brands like The North Face benefit from gorpcore momentum and the upcoming Olympic Winter Games sponsorship.
+Vans faces structural headwinds as skate culture influences less of mainstream footwear fashion than it once did.

 Valuation and margin of safety